Heat Power Outage: A Guide to Staying Safe & Cool

 The key is to think like a prepper: be proactive and resourceful.
 Your strategy should have two parts.
 First, there are the things you can do long before an outage to make your home more energy-efficient and better at retaining heat.
 Second, there are the immediate actions you can take the moment the power cuts out to trap warmth and keep the cold at bay.
 By focusing your efforts on insulating, stopping drafts, and concentrating your heat in one area, you can create a much warmer, safer space for you and your family.
 Best of all, these strategies don’t require any special equipment, just a little know-how and a few common household items.

-Insulate Your Rooms Effectively
+Insulate Your Rooms the Right Way

 Your home's first line of defense against the cold is good insulation.
 Long before a storm is on the horizon, take some time to check the insulation in your attic, basement, and any crawl spaces.
 You should also inspect the areas around pipes where they enter your home.
 For a quick and effective fix, apply weatherstripping around doors and windows to seal any gaps.
 When the temperature drops, heavy curtains or even thick blankets hung over windows can act as an extra layer of insulation, preventing precious warmth from escaping through the glass.
 Taking these steps ahead of time makes a huge difference when an outage occurs.

-Find and Stop Drafts
+How to Find and Seal Drafts

 Even the smallest draft can drain the warmth from a room surprisingly fast.
 Once the power is out, your mission is to hunt down and block these cold spots.
 The most common culprits are the gaps under doors and around window frames.
 You can easily stop these drafts by rolling up towels, blankets, or rugs and stuffing them firmly against the bottom of your doors.
 For windows, hanging heavy blankets or quilts can create a barrier that keeps the cold air from seeping in.
 Walk through your home and feel for any other sources of cold air—outlets, vents, or mail slots—and cover them up.